-- name The name of the test.
-This is the only argument that the users may specify freely. - prefix The directory prefix of the test.
+- prefix The directory prefix of the test.
 You should initialize this to the directory containing the file that defines the regression test.
 You can achieve this by always passing os.path.dirname(file). - system The system that this regression test will run on.
 The framework takes care of initializing and passing correctly this argument. - resources An object managing the framework's resources.
 The framework takes care of initializing and passing correctly this argument.